Vít Jedlička

 Vít Jedlička (/cs/; born 6 September 1983) is a Czech right-wing libertarian politician, publicist, and activist.
 He was the chairman of the Party of Free Citizens in the Hradec Králové Region and serves as the founder and chairman of the Czech voluntary association Reformy.cz.
-On 13 April 2015, he founded the libertarian capitalist micronation of Liberland, claiming a patch of land that is part of the Croatia–Serbia border dispute, and on the day the micronation was founded, was named president by a committee he appointed.
+On 13 April 2015, he founded the libertarian capitalist micronation of Liberland, claiming a patch of land that is part of the Croatia–Serbia border dispute.

 Early life and career

 Jedlička was born in 1983 in Czechoslovakia.
 Jedlička's father was removed from his office job at the Institute of Weights and Measures in Prague after losing favour with the authorities for resisting the Communist Party of Czechoslovakia membership and was sent to work as a mechanic.
 During the 1997 Czech financial crisis, his family nearly went bankrupt when the Czech central bank raised interest rates to 25 percent.

 In 2008, Jedlička received a bachelor's degree in international relations and affairs from the University of Economics, Prague.
 He gained his master's degree in political science at the CEVRO Institute in 2014.
 Jedlička's working career ranges from sales and management to financial analysis and IT.
 From 2006 to 2009, he was the managing director of HKfree.net, a civic network and internet service in his hometown of Hradec Králové.
 From 2009 to 2014, Jedlička was the regional chairman of the Party of Free Citizens.
 In 2011, he co-founded the community news service Reformy.cz and became its chairman.